epiphanatic/aws-udacity-iac/README.md

 3. After the application stack has been deleted, cd into the network directory back in the root of the project and run the following command to delete the network stack:

 `./run.sh delete us-east-1 UdagramNetwork`

+## URL to the application

+For the url to the application, please see the output of the application stack in the AWS console.